Bell Beaker culture: Britain

-Beakers arrived in Britain in c.2500 BC, with migrations of Corded Ware-related people, eventually resulting in a near total turnover of the British population.
-The Beaker-culture declined in use c.2200–2100 BC with the emergence of food vessels and cinerary urns and finally fell out of use around 1700 BC.
+Beakers arrived in Britain in c.2500 BCE, with migrations of Corded Ware-related people, eventually resulting in a near total turnover of the British population.
+The Beaker-culture declined in use c.2200–2100 BCE with the emergence of food vessels and cinerary urns and finally fell out of use around 1700 BCE.
 The earliest British beakers were similar to those from the Rhine, but later styles are most similar to those from Ireland.
 In Britain, domestic assemblages from this period are very rare, making it hard to draw conclusions about many aspects of society.
 Most British beakers come from funerary contexts.

 Britain's only unique export in this period is thought to be tin.
 It was probably gathered in streams in Cornwall and Devon as cassiterite pebbles and traded in this raw, unrefined state.
 South West England has the earliest evidence for tin ore exploitation in Europe.
 Other possible European sources of tin are located in Brittany and Iberia, but it is not thought they were exploited so early as these areas did not have bronze until after it was well established in Britain and Ireland.
 Tin was used to turn copper into bronze from c.
 2200 BC and widely traded throughout Britain and into Ireland and continental Europe.
-Britain was the first region in Europe to fully adopt tin-bronze technology and switch all metalwork from copper and arsenical bronze to full tin-bronze, in the period 2200-2100 BC.
-This full adoption subsequently occurred across Scandinavia and Central Europe by around 1800 BC and later in southern Iberia, the Aegean (Greece) and Egypt by around 1500/1300 BC.
+Britain was the first region in Europe to fully adopt tin-bronze technology and switch all metalwork from copper and arsenical bronze to full tin-bronze, in the period 2200-2100 BCE.
+This full adoption subsequently occurred across Scandinavia and Central Europe by around 1800 BCE and later in southern Iberia, the Aegean (Greece) and Egypt by around 1500/1300 BCE.
 Gold was also exported from Cornwall to Ireland and continental Europe.